Owensboro Child Custody Lawyer

 What is child custody in Owensboro, KY?

-In Owensboro, KY, the courts may issue several different types of custody.
+In Owensboro, KY, the family courts may issue several different types of child custody.

-- Physical Custody: The parent that has day-to-day physical care and control of the child.
+- Physical Custody: The parent that has day-to-day physical care and control of the kids.

-- Legal Custody: The parent that can make important decisions on behalf of the child regarding educational, cultural, religious, and medical matters.
+- Legal Custody: The parent that can make important decisions on behalf of the children regarding educational, cultural, religious, and medical matters.

 Custody may also be either temporary or permanent.